 One that gives you:

-- Submission guidelines (if they’re even accepting submissions in 2024)
+- Submission guidelines (if they’re even accepting submissions)

 - The full spectrum of traditional publishing houses: Big 5, independent trade publishers, university presses, etc.